Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-ca.md

 ### Create a Private Network

 Once your project has been added to the vRack, the next step is to create a Private Network.
-This private network will be attached to the Public cloud instance.
+This private network will be attached to the Public Cloud instance.

-In the Public cloud tab, click on `Private Network`{.action} in the left-hand menu under **Network**.
+In the `Public Cloud`{.action} tab, click on `Private Network`{.action} in the left-hand menu under **Network**.

 Click on `Add Private Network`{.action}.